matt360/SFML-Networking/GamesProgramming/README.md

 # SFML-Networking

+To build the application you will need to download SFML 2.4.2 for Visual Studio 2015 32-bit (https://www.sfml-dev.org/files/SFML-2.4.2-windows-vc14-32-bit.zip)

+and place it in the same folder as the VS solution file.

 Start the application.
 Choose if you want to be the `server` or the `client` (`client`s started before the `server` will not be able to connect).

 First `client` will connect automatically.
 If you want to connect more `client`s: run another instance of the application, choose to be a `client`, press `C` on the `server`'s side to connect the new `client`.